-The Company initially records the amounts of contributions received or receivable from Boliden pursuant to the Agreement as a liability (Advanced contributions received) in the consolidated statements of financial position, and subsequently recognizes amounts as cost recoveries in the consolidated statements of (income) loss as the Company incurs the related expenditures.
+The Company initially records the amounts of contributions received or receivable from Boliden pursuant to the Agreement as a liability (advanced contributions received) in the statements of financial position, and subsequently recognizes amounts as cost recoveries in the statements of (income) loss as the Company incurs the related expenditures.
+During the three months ended June 30, 2024, the Company recorded advanced contributions balance of \$938,377 (March 31, 2024 - \$3,945,526).

-During the nine months ended December 31, 2023, the Company recorded a gross amount of cost recovery of \$5,054,064 offsetting the expenditures incurred pursuant to the Agreement.
+During the three months ended June 30, 2024, the Company recorded a gross amount of cost recovery of \$3,007,149 offsetting the expenditures incurred pursuant to the Agreement.